analyticspot/gradle-plugins/README.md

 If you are developing the plugin and you want to test local changes you can add `mavenLocal()` to the repository list.

 **Important**: currently you can only apply this plugin using the old plugin syntax.
-See the [New Plugin Syntax](#new-plugin-syntax) section for details on why and how this could be fixed.
+See the [New Plugin Syntax Issues](#new-plugin-syntax) section for details on why and how this could be fixed.

 ## <a name="new-plugin-syntax"></a> New Plugin Synatx Issues

-Since I'm publishing on jitpack without a [custom domain name](https://jitpack.io/docs/FAQ/) the [plugin marker artifact](https://docs.gradle.org/4.0/userguide/plugins.html#sec:plugin_markers) won't match so this **does not work**.
+Since I'm publishing on jitpack without a [custom domain name](https://jitpack.io/docs/FAQ/) the [plugin marker artifact](https://docs.gradle.org/4.0/userguide/plugins.html#sec:plugin_markers) won't trigger jitpack to pull and build our project so the artifact won't exist and this **does not work**.
 However, we could later publish elsewhere or add a custom domain name and make this work.
 If so this is how this **could** work with the new plugin syntax:

 First, add the repository containing the plugin to **`settings.gradle`** (not your `build.gradle`) like so: